How to Limit CPU Usage of a Process in Ubuntu and CentOS

 Sometimes you get that one process that just eats up all your resources.
 In my case, it’s Google-Chrome.
 I had to find a way to deal with it without resorting to yet another plugin.
-In this article, I will discuss control a process in both Ubuntu 16 and Centos 7.
+In this article, I will discuss how to control a process in both Ubuntu 16 and Centos 7.
+I will discuss two ways in which you can do this.

-# apt install cpulimit (Ubuntu 16 has done away with the apt-get and apt-cache, etc syntax.
-It still works, but why type more than needed?)
+It’s quite simple.
+Ubuntu 16 has done away with the apt-get and apt-cache, etc syntax.
+It still works, but why type more than needed?
+The command will also work on Ubuntu 18 and 20.

 Now you can use the following command: